catsdisownedz/Text-Editor/README.md

 #### 🛠️ Tech Stack
 `Python:` The core language powering our editor.

-`PyQt:` For the GUI, enabling a modern and clean interface.
+`Tkinter:` For the GUI, enabling a modern and clean interface.

 `Custom Lexer & Parser:` Built from scratch for SCLPL, plus support for other languages using tools like guesslang.